Pepe Soho: Other photography-related work

+Death

+Soho died from cardiac arrest in Mexico City on 10 October 2025, at the age of 53.

 Awards and recognition

 In 2018 he was listed in Forbes Mexico as one of Mexico's most creative people, an honor that recognizes individuals of significant influence and momentum.
 In the same year, One Hundred Artists You Can't Miss of Mexico and the National Tourism Guide named Soho as one of the country's best artists, praising his craftsmanship and the global attention he has earned as an outstanding Mexican artist.

 In 2017 Soho's image "Believe," shot in Chile, won first place at the World Photographic Cup in the Nature (Landscape and Wildlife) category.
 Photographers from twenty-six countries on four continents participated in this category.
 In his acceptance speech, Soho said, "Photography restored my confidence and my life.
 After being immersed in the emptiness of depression, capturing images through the lens of my camera was my only motivation.
 I found in this art form a way of expressing my love for life and the admiration I have for nature ...
 I am very proud to have been honored with this award, but even more to represent my country and through my work show the world how wonderful Mexico is."

 In 2016 the Mexican Photographic Committee invited Soho to participate in the Photographic World Cup, which was held that year in Portugal.
 His work "Zen," shot in Mozambique, won fourth place in the Nature (Landscape and Wildlife) category.